Research | Research Policies | Graduate Research Assistantship Policy | NDU

 The GTA/GRA shall receive:

-• Student parking during the duration of the contract
+• Student parking during the duration of the contract.

 Enactment

-The present policy shall take effect immediately after its approval by the President.
+This policy shall take effect immediately after its approval by the President.

 You have been successfully subscribed to our mailing list